Chart Color Schemes

 An assessment of population growth drivers in McDowall reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of McDowall is around 8,723, reflecting a 14.6% increase since the 2021 Census which reported a population of 7,612.
-This growth was inferred from AreaSearch's estimation of the resident population at 8,287 in June 2024 and an additional 333 validated new addresses since the Census date.
-This results in a density ratio of 2,033 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-McDowall's growth exceeded the SA4 region (9.1%) and the national average, marking it as a growth leader.
+As of May 2026, the estimated population of the suburb of McDowall is around 8,581.
+This reflects an increase of 969 people since the 2021 Census, which reported a population of 7,612.
+The change was inferred from AreaSearch's estimate of the resident population at 8,571 following examination of the latest ERP data release by the ABS in June 2025 and an additional 337 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,000 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+McDowall's growth of 12.7% since the 2021 census exceeded the SA4 region (9.2%) and the national average, marking it as a growth leader in the region.
 Interstate migration contributed approximately 49.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
-For projections, ABS/Geoscience Australia data from 2024 using 2022 as the base year is adopted for each SA2 area.

 Frequently Asked Questions - Population